The ‘art’ of retouching a picture whether it be for commercial work or personal images is the essence of todays digital photography.

 Some people say this isn’t photography, they’re entitled to their opinion.
 Maybe they don’t have the ability to visualise my version of the original picture?
 Isn’t this the same as an artist’s interpretation of what they’re seeing?
 I’m doing exactly the same but I’m using the medium of photography rather than a canvas and brush.
 I haven’t studied art, this visualisation has evolved over many years of experience.
 Having shot well over a million picture frames professionally and personally plus winning many major photographic awards I know it works.

 When I look at the original image on my large monitor before I start the retouching I scrutinise it and begin to visualise how I want the final picture to look.
 Below is a list of the alterations I completed to the original picture shot.
-I’ve done each of these alterations for a specific reason and the way the viewer will see the final picture.
+I’ve completed each of these alterations for a specific reason and the way the viewer will see the final picture.

 The two blog pictures that are posted, one is the original image and the other is the final retouched picture.